monpham228/HyperAgent/README.md

 import { z } from "zod";

 const agent = new HyperAgent();
-const agentRepsone = await agent.executeTask(
+const agentResponse = await agent.executeTask(
   "Navigate to imdb.com, search for 'The Matrix', and extract the director, release year, and rating", {
     outputSchema: z.object({